railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 Production order in detail
 ===========================

 In this section production orders are detailed.
-To open a production order, use the menu Manufacturing > Production Orders > New Product Order.
+To open a production order, use the menu *Manufacturing > Production Orders > New Product Order*.
 You get a blank for for encoding a new production order as shown in the figure below.

 .. figure:: images/mrp_production_new.png
    :align: center